rajesh15mhatre/pyspark/databricks.md

 - Avro files creates partition which help data retrieval as sparks read subset of data based on query

 ## What is DBFS
-- Databriks File System(DBFS) is a distributed fie system mounted into Databricks workspace and available on Databricks clusters.
+- Databriks File System(DBFS) is a distributed file system mounted into Databricks workspace and available on Databricks clusters.
-- DBFS is an abstraction on top of scalable object store in order to have more control on data.
+- DBFS is an abstraction on top of scalable object store
-- Databricks recommends to use your own storage mount on data bricks like Azure blob storage, The DBFS root is not intended for production customer data.
+- Databricks recommends using your own storage mount on data bricks like Azure blob storage in order to have more control on data.
+The DBFS root is not intended for the production data.
+- **DBFS Root**
+  - The default storage location on DBFS is known as the DBFS root.
+  - Several types of data are stored in the following DBFS rot locations:
+    -